 B. Kienzle ("Primäre und Sekundäre Qualitäten bei John Locke', Studia Leibnitiana, XXI/1, 1989, pp. 21-41) has presented an interpretation of Locke's theory of primary and secondary qualities, arguing that these are identified by their epistemological role, and furthermore claiming that Alexander's account, which identifies color with textures of corpuscles, is overcome by his own account.
-I criticize Keinzle's attempt, by claiming that: (1) The definition Kienzle gives of secondary qualities does not allow him to avoid putting primary qualities in the same class as secondary qualities; (2) Kienzle's account is severely threatened by a confusion between the properties of determinable and determinate qualities; (3) The theory of secondary qualities with corpuscular textures.
+I criticize Keinzle's attempt, by claiming that: (1) The definition Kienzle gives of secondary qualities does not allow him to avoid putting primary qualities in the same class as secondary qualities; (2) Kienzle's account is severely threatened by a confusion between the properties of determinable and determinate qualities; (3) The theory of secondary qualities he presents is either implausible or (if we can adjust it so that it makes sense) compatible with Alexander's proposal to identify (some) secondary qualities with corpuscular textures.
 In the course of the discussion, I propose a new criterion for demarcating primary from secondary qualities, namely: A property is secondary if it is possible that one of its monadic determinates (or a determinate such that no relation is built in the predicate expressing it) is dissective (down to a certain size).
 Otherwise a property is primary.